carissalow/rapids/docs/workflow-examples/minimal.md

     ??? info "Required configuration changes"
         1. **Supported [data streams](../../setup/configuration#supported-data-streams).**

-            We identified that we will use the `aware_csv` data stream because we are processing aware data saved in a CSV file.
-We will use this label in a later step.
+            Based on the docs, we decided to use the `aware_csv` data stream because we are processing aware data saved in a CSV file.
+We will use this label in a later step; there's no need to type it or save it anywhere yet.

         3. **Create your [participants file](../../setup/configuration#participant-files).**